Caroline Matilda of Great Britain: Queen of Denmark and Norway

 Though Caroline Matilda was not interested in politics, after the birth of an heir, she came to play a key role at the court.
 Her dislike of her husband's favourites increased when, in 1768, Holck managed to exile Louise von Plessen from court, leaving the Queen even more isolated.
 She refused to accept von Plessen's successor, Anne Sofie von Berckentin, whom she suspected had taken part in the plot to exile Plessen.
 Thus, Plessen was not replaced until Margrethe von der Lühe agreed to accept the post in 1768.

 In May 1768 Christian VII took a long tour of Europe, including stays in Altona, Paris, and London.
 During his absence, Caroline Matilda took care of her son and aroused attention when she took walks in Copenhagen; this was considered scandalous, as royal and noble Danish women normally only travelled in town by carriage.
 Caroline Matilda spent the summer at Frederiksborg Castle with her son before returning to Copenhagen in the autumn.
 During the absence of the King, there were rumours about an affair of the Queen with a certain La Tour, a handsome actor and singer from the French-language theater Hofteatret.
 La Tour was the lover of her lady-in-waiting Elisabet von Eyben, but he was known to receive gifts from "a higher hand" and it was said that his visits to von Eyben's chamber were in fact visits to the Queen.
 The allegation of an affair is not considered to have been true, but La Tour was exiled after the return of the King, perhaps because the rumour was damaging enough in itself.
-In addition to von Eyben, Caroline Matilda made friends with Christine Sophie von Gähler, Anna Sofie Bülow, and Amalie Sofie Holstein, who were known for their love affairs.
+In addition to von Eyben, Caroline Matilda made friends with Christine Sophie von Gähler, Anna Sofie Bülow, and Amalie Sophie Holstein, who were known for their love affairs.
 According to the letter writer Luise Gramm, they encouraged her to participate more in social life, dance, and flirt.